 My research interests are in areas of urban geography, feminist and critical race studies, and social action research.
-I have approached these broad and interconnected fields through theoretically informed, empirical research examining how urban and economic processes construct, and are constructed by relations of power and inequality.
+I have approached these broad and interconnected fields through theoretically informed, empirical research examining how urban and economic processes construct and are constructed by relations of power and inequity.
+My goal is to co-produce transdisciplinary knowledge that has societal impacts.

 I currently serve as Chair of the Department of Geography and Urban Studies and Director of the Center for Sustainable Communities.
 I serve on the editorial board of Geographical Review.
 I have served as Treasurer and National Councillor of the Association of American Geographers and Director of the Greater Philadelphia Women’s Studies Consortium.
 I received the 2011 Jan Monk Service Award for contributions to the advancement of women and feminist geography in the discipline and the broader public.

 I have also worked with a number of community organizations related to economic empowerment and digital inequalities.
-I am currently Vice President of the Board of Directors of the Lower Merion School District in suburban Philadelphia and a former member of the Montgomery County Planning Commission Board in Pennsylvania.
+I served for 12 years on the Board of School Directors in the Lower Merion School District and am a former member of the Montgomery County Planning Commission Board in Pennsylvania.

 - History and Theory of Urban Studies